 To prepare the wing, lay it out on the top surface and perform a thorough daily check.
 You should inspect the top and bottom surfaces for any rips and tears or any other obvious signs of damage.
 Lay out the lines one side at a time, hold up the risers and starting with the brake lines, pull all lines clear.
-Repeat with the C (including the upper D lines), B and A lines, laying the checked lines on top of the previous set.
+Repeat with the B and A lines, including the upper C's laying the checked lines on top of the previous set.
 Make sure no lines are tangled, knotted or snagged.
 Mirror the process on the other side and then inspect the lines for any visual damage.

 Inspect the risers for any signs of obvious damage or wear.
-Ensure they are not twisted in any way.
+Ensure they are not twisted, pay particular attention to the Dyneema AR3 risers as these are easily twisted.